How to Play All Day in the Snow Without Freezing Your Ass Off

 But I’m also living proof that there’s hope.
 I promise you that with a few adjustments to your clothing and habits, you really can stay warm in snow.

-So without further ado, here are some stay-warm tips I learned from Colorado mountaineers (who regularly hike in wind chills up to -40 degrees F).
+So without further ado, here are some “stay warm in snow” tips I learned from Colorado mountaineers (who regularly hike in wind chills up to -40 degrees F).

 Fuel that furnace

-Rule number one: to be warm, you first have to make heat.
+Rule number one: to stay warm in snow, you first have to make heat.
 And in cold conditions, it’s going to require more than your normal caloric intake.

 During more intense activities like hiking and ski touring, carry carb-rich foods and eat often (at least once an hour).
 Stash bars, energy chews, and goo in pockets so they’re easy to reach on the go.
 If you can’t get into a regular snacking rhythm, use the timer on your watch or phone for reminders.